 Seating and Mobility Specialist (SMS): An ATP who specializes in the comprehensive seating, positioning, and mobility needs of consumers with disabilities.

 It is important to have qualified person(s) who specialize in evaluation for and training of assistive technology involved in the assessment process.
+Not all professionals will have knowledge of assistive technology.
 Some (not all) types of professionals who provide assessments include:

 Occupational Therapist (OT): Evaluates hand (fine motor) and total body (gross motor) skills, touch and movement abilities, visual perception, positioning, and helps to find the person's best method to use assistive technology.

 Physical Therapist (PT): Evaluates seating, positioning, and mobility.
 The PT can work closely with the OT and Speech-Language Pathologist (SLP) to find the best position for the person to be in when using the technology.

 Speech-Language Pathologist (SLP): Evaluates the person's communication abilities.
 The SLP is very important in deciding the type of augmentative communication that will work.

 Architects: Plan any structural changes needed in buildings.

 Physicians: Write prescriptions for an assistive technology assessment and for recommended equipment.